In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 In addition to our in-use pump tests, we used a Medela Vacuum Gauge to measure the negative pressure generated by each product.
 These measurements were taken while running each pump at its highest settings.
-This test allowed us to objectively compare pumps and evaluate their performance relative to each other and respective manufacturer claims.
+This test objectively compares pumps and evaluates performance relative to each other.

 The Spectra S2 Plus generated a maximum suction level of 270mmHg in our tests.
 For context, breast pumps often have adjustable suction levels, and the maximum suction pressure can differ from one model to another.